matique/relation/README.md

 [![Gem Version](https://badge.fury.io/rb/relation.png)](http://badge.fury.io/rb/relation)
 [![Build Status](https://travis-ci.org/matique/relation.png?branch=master)](https://travis-ci.org/matique/relation)

-Relation is a Rails gem that adds relationships to ActiveRecord items stored in tables.
-The relationship is stored in an additional table;
+AFAIK, Relation can replace all kind of relationships in a Rails database.
+The gem stores the relationships in a additional table (named "relations") containing triples (name of relationship, from:id, to_id).
-no additional column/field is required in the particular tables.
+No additional column/field is required in a particular tables.
+Adding/removing a relationship do not required a migration.

+Is it recommendable?
+Well, you should know.
+In particular, the automagic of Rails associations is not available for this gem.

 A habtm (has and belong to many) association of Rails requires an additional table containing the id's of the associated records.